 Motorcycle accidents can leave behind a scourge of catastrophic injuries in their aftermath.
 Motorcyclists are unprotected from harm on the roadway, relying solely on their helmets to protect them in the event that something goes wrong.
-And that’s not enough when a motorcycle and passenger vehicle or other vehicle collide on the roadway.
+And that’s not enough when a motorcycle and passenger vehicle or other vehicle collided on the roadway.
 Serious injuries, ranging from traumatic brain injury to spinal cord damages, severed limbs, crushing injuries, and other significant injuries can and do occur during motorcycle crashes.
 Some operators lose their lives from the violent force of being struck by another vehicle.
-If you or someone you love has been involved in a motorcycle accident, count on SMA Law Group to help you get through this harrowing time and hold the responsible party accountable for their actions.
+If you or someone you love has been involved in a motorcycle accident, count on SMT Legal to help you get through this harrowing time and hold the responsible party accountable for their actions.

 Who’s To Blame in Motorcycle Accident?

 It can be tricky to determine who was at fault in a motorcycle accident.
 There are factors that must be taken into consideration when deciding who is at fault:

 - Usual Road Rules Apply – You won’t get any slack for driving a motorcycle instead of another type of motor vehicle.
 The road rules apply the same to all drivers, and failure to follow the rules of the road will be a deciding factor in finding fault.